Translated by Miki Takeshita

 Where is that?

 ◯◯に行きたい ◯◯NI IKITAI (◯◯ni I-ki-tai)

 失礼します SHITSUREISHIMASU (She-tsu-ray-she-mas)

 This is a more formal sentence used when entering or leaving a room, hanging up the phone, or other business/formal situations.
-Just keep in mind that this is a formal phrase, and that it may give a better impression on particular situations.
+Just keep in mind that this is a formal phrase and spoken when being very polite.

 うれしい URESHII (U-re-she)